-5. Benefits Not Readily Quantifiable - List and summarize the overall non-quantifiable benefits (i.e., IT innovation, unique system application, utilization of new technology, hidden taxes, improving the quality of life, reducing the government hassle factor, meeting a strategic goal, etc.).
+2. Benefits Not Readily Quantifiable - List and summarize the overall non-quantifiable benefits (i.e., IT innovation, unique system application, utilization of new technology, hidden taxes, improving the quality of life, reducing the government hassle factor, meeting a strategic goal, etc.).

-Response: This application will allow citizens the opportunity to be more aware of the condition of the environment where they live and help them select a safe place to raise their family through easy access to spill data in a searchable format.
-Through the linkages to the One-Stop program citizens can view the information graphically and DNR personnel can confirm locations quickly and accurately.
-Through linkages with the Heartland Emergency Response Exchange program local officials and emergency planners can utilize information not only in Iowa but the four other participating states for planning and grant proposals.
+This web application will allow local, state, and federal government agencies to easily obtain the information that is needed for required reporting, emergency planning, and internal information.
+This web application will also allow citizens the opportunity to be more aware of the condition of the environment where they live and help them select a safe place to raise their family through easy access to current and historical spill data in a searchable format.
+Through the linkages to the One-Stop program information stored in the web application is linked to information from other sources.
+This allows the public to view information from several programs geographically and allows DNR personnel to confirm incident location quickly and accurately.
+Through linkages with the Heartland Emergency Response Exchange program local officials, first responders, and emergency planners can utilize information not only in lowa but the four other participating states for planning and grant proposals.